Quantcast

 RELATED

-Listen to black women!
+Listen to Black women!
 Because we're damn sure speaking.

 Taraji P. Henson, may be the poster child of it all.
 For years, she has been telling us how Hollywood gets down when it comes to paying black women, and just now, people are listening.
-The actress has earned a piles of accolades, including Golden Globes (which has zero Black people on its 87-member board) and a star on Hollywood Walk of Fame, but before her role as Cookie Lyon on FOX's Empire, she was fighting for her worth.
+The actress has earned a pile of accolades, including Golden Globes (which has zero Black people on its 87-member board) and a star on the Hollywood Walk of Fame, but before her role as Cookie Lyon on FOX's Empire, she was fighting for her worth.

 Featureflash Photo Agency / Shutterstock.com